New Zealand China Free Trade Agreement NZCFTA

 Certificates of Non-Manipulation (CNM) Requirement

-This requirement is less likely for goods consigned on a ‘through’ Bill of Lading.
-However, these documents are not issued retrospectively.
-Seek advice from your freight forwarder prior to goods leaving New Zealand and ‘book’ an inspection at the interim port in advance.
+Goods consigned on a ‘through’ Bill of Lading (stating both original port of loading in New Zealand and the final destination in the People's Republic of China) should not require a CNM.
+However, CNM are not issued retrospectively.
+Seek advice from your freight forwarder prior to goods leaving New Zealand and if necessary ‘book’ an inspection at the interim port in advance of the goods arrival.

 Hong Kong: Contact Hong Kong Customs